arbor-sim/arbor/doc/python/morphology.rst

 .. class:: cable

-    An unbranched cable that is a subset of a branch.
+    An unbranched cable is a subset of a branch.
     The values of ``0 ≤ prox ≤ dist ≤ 1`` are the relative position
     of the cable's end points on the branch, in terms of branch path length.
-For example, on a branch of path length 100 μm, the values :attr:`prox` =0.2, :attr:`dist` =0.8 describe a cable that starts and ends 20 μm and 80 μm along the branch respectively.
+For example, on a branch of path length 100 μm, the values :attr:`prox` =0.2, :attr:`dist` =0.8 describe a cable that starts and ends 20 μm and 80 μm along the branch, respectively.

     .. function:: cable(branch, prox, dist)